tenchi-security/zanshin-cli/README.md

 #### `zanshin organization follower request`

-Operations on follower requests of organization the API key owner has direct access to
+Operations on follower requests of organization the API key owner has directaccess to

 **Usage**: